iuctil/tla/content/bplp/insight.wild01.md

 The dilemma of disaster technologies is at the heart of our NETCCN response to the COVID19 pandemic.
 Despite excellent prior planning in recent decades for the "pandemic everyone knew was coming", COVID19 has brought needs and complexities that were not anticipated.
 Supply chain shortages for medical equipment and PPE and social media fuelled disinformation, as well as those that were anticipated, such as overload of medical facilities, are glaringly evident.
 NETCCN is at the leading edge of the use of technologies to load balance patient care across geographical and jurisdictional boundaries.
 While the technology is not yet mature, perhaps more importantly the policy, incentive and legal framework in the United States is not designed for this kind of technological capability.
 As one example most health care providers are only licensed to practice in the state in which they reside.

+### Responding to Delta With Continuous Improvement

 Currently, we appear to be in a fourth wave of the pandemic, with rapidly increasing hospitalizations among the unvaccinated and concerningly children.
 In several states available ICU beds are scarce or non-existent, and there is an urgent need to efficiently load-balance patient care.
 This process could include transfer of patients to available beds which might be in another state, or enabling available healthcare professionals to manage patients in distant locations where there may be a bed but not the correct staff to manage them.
 How can we apply to this problem the best available technological capabilities *now* in as robust a way as possible, while ensuring that we can do this *better* in the future?

 This question is at the heart of the TLA mission as the hub for research, learning, and insight for the use of technology in disasters.
 In the last few months we have carried out many interviews, discussions and engagements with a wide range of stakeholders in NETCCN the wider sphere of disaster and humanitarian response.
 We are adding their insights to an analysis of documented findings from a previous phase of NETCCN.

-We identify five areas that need to be addressed:
+### Five Areas To Be Addressed

 1. ***Coordination and real-time performance***.
 A robust process is needed to monitor and evaluate in real-time the progression of a disaster and the successes, failures,  met or missed opportunities, barriers, insights and learnings.
 In the TLA we are addressing this using a [Total Performance System](https://ctil.iu.edu/tla/tps/intro/) (TPS) that is being developed in partnership with [Organizational Performance Systems](https://www.ops1.com) (OPS).
 The TPS is designed to allow near real-time aggregation and analytics of performance data for NETCCN in COVID19 as well as future disasters.
 By collating mission goals, progress, lessons learned, pertinent research questions, ideas for improvement, we can improve situational awareness of the use of technology in disasters as it plays out, enabling real-time course correction and improvement, as well as providing a valuable research corpus for determining best practices and insights for future disasters.